 I love working on game audio, and have experience in sound design, technical game audio, and audio programming for games contexts, and experience working with Unity, Unreal, FMOD, and Wwise.

-I got brought on in August of 2025 to revamp the game audio for the best damn free-market-economic-colony-giant-bug simulator of all time, Mercantisle, before its 1.0 release.
-This is still ongoing work alongside my PhD, but so far I’ve rebuilt the entire game’s audio from the ground up (excluding the excellent musical soundtrack composed by Helena Ricci), designing new assets, implementing new systems, and revamping the mix to ensure a superior, cohesive experience for the player.
-1.0 hasn’t released yet, but you can see an early look at the work I’ve done in my showreel.
-I’d like to do a deep dive on the sound design here at some point after release, so watch this space if vegetable impulse responses sound interesting to you.
+I got brought on in August of 2025 to revamp the game audio for the best damn free-market-economic-colony-giant-bug simulator of all time, Mercantisle, before its 1.0 release in March 2026.
+As the sole audio person on the team, I was responsible for all aspects of audio, rebuilding the entire soundscape from the ground up (excluding the excellent musical soundtrack composed by Helena Ricci), designing more than 200 new assets, implementing new audio systems, and revamping the mix to ensure a superior, cohesive experience for the player.
+The game is available on Steam, and you can see some of it in my showreel below.
+I’d like to do a deep dive on the sound design here at some point, so watch this space if vegetable impulse responses sound interesting to you.

 SPIRE – Masters Project (2022)